Whaling in Iceland: Hvalur hf. - Fin whaling

 The Icelandic company Hvalur hf. dates back to 1948 when it was established by the father of its current CEO, Kristján Loftsson.
 Kristján first participated in the family whaling business in 1956 at the age of 13 as a scout on his father's boat.

-The company owns four catcher ships named Hvalur 6, Hvalur 7, Hvalur 8, and Hvalur 9, with two being in active use: Hvalur 8 and Hvalur 9 have their homeport at Reykjavik Old Harbour, ironically at the same dock as many operating whale watching vessels.
+The company owns four catcher ships named Hvalur 6, Hvalur 7, Hvalur 8, and Hvalur 9, with two being in active use: Hvalur 8 and Hvalur 9 have their homeport at Reykjavík Old Harbour, ironically at the same dock as many operating whale watching vessels.
 The other two boats, Hvalur 6 and Hvalur 7 were sunk by activists of Sea Shepherd on 9 November 1986 while moored.
 Both ships where lifted up a week later.
-While the steam engines where undamaged, the ships electrical wirings, interiors and various devices where damaged by the salt.
+While the steam engines were undamaged, the ships electrical wirings, interiors and various devices where damaged by the salt.
 While feasible, the ships have yet to be fully repaired and have never gone whaling after the sinking.
 They are now stored on dry land next to the company's whaling station in Hvalfjörður, north of Reykjavík, where they are securely anchored and connected to electricity and heating.

 When whales are spotted, the catcher ships engage in pursuit.
 A 90 mm cannon with a grenade-tipped harpoon is fired at the target whale.
 A rope is trailed from the harpoon in order to prevent the whale from being lost.

 Each caught whale is secured to the side of a harpoon ship with rope and later towed to a shore station located at Hvalfjörður.
 Once at the shore station, ropes are used to winch the carcass ashore where workers use specialized tools to butcher the whale.

 The fin whale meat is exported to Japan.
 However, as a result of damage Japan sustained during the 2011 Tōhoku earthquake and tsunami, Hvalur hf. temporarily suspended hunting and work at the shore station.
 It had been resumed as of July 2013.